MALTZ JUPITER THEATRE

 TO AUDITION FOR NEXT SEASON

 As the largest regional theatre in Florida, the Theatre is one of the area’s top employers of both onstage and backstage talent, including directors, choreographers, designers, musicians, performers and stage crew.
 To cast its professional shows, the Theatre draws from a national and local talent pool.
-Of 85 stage roles needed during the 2012/13 season, 26 performers were from Florida, including the all-local cast of the February drama Doubt: A Parable.
-The remaining 59 performers were from New York and elsewhere.
+Of 61 stage roles needed during the 2010/11 season, 16 performers were from Florida, and the remaining 45 were from New York, Los Angeles and elsewhere.

 “People have the misconception that talent can only be found in New York or other big cities – but talent exists everywhere,” said Andrew Kato, the Theatre’s producing artistic director.
-“We’d like to encourage local performers to read the casting information on the Theatre’s website, find a role that interests them, make an appointment, show up to auditions and let their talents be known.
+“Local performers just need a place to shine, and we’d like to encourage local performers to continue letting their talents be known.
 Our first priority is to employ talented actors from this area.”

 “There are so many opportunities to be seen at our Theatre,” said Rachel Blavatnik, the Theatre’s associate producer who coordinates casting.
 “Just like on Broadway, we follow Actors’ Equity Association (AEA) union requirements and host Equity Principal Auditions (EPAs), or union open calls.
 However, non-union actors can also attend these auditions and wait in line to be seen.
 Performers who are members of the union are encouraged to make an appointment.”

 Since the Theatre is also required to hold EPAs in two major cities outside of South Florida, auditions for the Theatre’s season shows also take place in Orlando and New York City.
-The Theatre is also a member of the Florida Professional Theatres Association (FPTA), which holds state-wide auditions every summer – this year in Sarasota.
+The Theatre is also a member of the Florida Professional Theatres Association (FPTA), which holds state-wide auditions every summer in Vero Beach.
 Blavatnik attends each year.

 “The opportunities abound each year, from comedy and drama to big, splashy musicals,” Blavatnik said.
 “The needs are often very specific to the particular shows we are doing.
-This season, we have two large-scale musicals, a dance musical, a suspense-filled mystery and a new, Tony-nominated drama.
+This season, we have two big splashy musicals, a period costume piece and a Pulitzer-prize winning drama.
 There’s great opportunity for all types of talented performers.”

 The Theatre’s New York musical auditions often take place over five days, including a day for an open casting call, two days for agent submissions, a day for dance calls and a day for callbacks.

-Student auditions will be held on Saturday, April 27, from 11 a.m. to 6 p.m., with the Theatre’s annual First Step to Stardom audition day at Jupiter Community Center, with roles for dozens of students (ages 5 – 18).
-The day will feature casting for the family favorite musicals Annie and The King and I, the new musical Through the Looking Glass and a Shakespearian classic produced through the Theatre’s high school mentorship program: Hamlet.
-Registration is recommended.
+Student auditions will also be held April 14 with the Theatre’s annual First Step to Stardom Audition Day, with roles for dozens of students (ages 6 – 20) in The Music Man, the all-new musical Through the Looking Glass and a show produced through the Theatre’s high school mentorship program: The Laramie Project.

 About the Maltz Jupiter Theatre

-Now celebrating its 10th season, the not-for-profit Maltz Jupiter Theatre has become one of Florida’s preeminent professional theatres, committed to production and education through its collaborations with local and national artists.
-Currently the state’s largest award-winning regional theatre, the Theatre draws over 70,000 people annually, serves a subscription base of more than 7,530 and has world-class classroom facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of youth and adults.
-The Theatre is a member of the prestigious League of Resident Theatres and has earned numerous Carbonell Awards, South Florida’s highest honor for artistic excellence, including the prestigious Bill Von Maurer Award for Theatrical Excellence in 2012.
+In only nine seasons, the Maltz Jupiter Theatre has become one of Florida’s preeminent professional theatres, committed to production and education through its collaborations with local and national artists.
+Currently the state’s largest award-winning regional theatre, the Theatre draws over 70,000 people annually, serves a subscription base of more than 7,000 and has world-class classroom facilities in support of its Paul and Sandra Goldner Conservatory of Performing Arts, which serves hundreds of youth and adults.
+The Theatre is a member of the prestigious League of Resident Theatres and has earned numerous Carbonell Awards, South Florida’s highest honor for artistic excellence.
 For more information about the Theatre’s upcoming shows and Conservatory, visit www.jupitertheatre.org or call the box office at (561) 575-2223.

 Linnea Brown (561) 972-6132